paufr/itunes_search_app/task2.md

 ### 2) Find shop by id

 This is a major change from the original code.
-The original one requestes the auth system first to auth the invitation and then, if the shop does not exist, it returns a 500 response.
+The original one requests the auth system first to auth the invitation and then, if the shop does not exist, it returns a 500 response.
 Since a successful response must update a shop with a user, the new code will try to find that shop before the user is created.
 Otherwise, it could produce an inconclusive state (user invitation saved, but not found in any shop).
 Furthermore, invite api might not have any shop logic, so it will confirm invitation without knowing if the shop exists.

-As a note, I will be using Promises from ES6, the code is more readable and the exceptions will be better managed.
-Besides that, from the exceptions perspective, the code has been also improved so it will send a 400 Bad request if the shop does not exist or a 500 Internal Server Error if an error occurred while finding the shop.
+from the exceptions perspective, the code has also been improved so it will send a 400 Bad request if the shop does not exist or a 500 Internal Server Error if an error occurred while finding the shop.

-Finally, if the shop exists, it will be saved to a shop object local from req, so it can be reused and available to any other middleware that processes shops.
+Finally, if the shop exists, it will be saved to a shop local object from req, so it can be reused and available to any other middleware that processes shops.

     function findShopById(req, res, next) {
         Shop.findById(req.params.shopId)